 In a Dutch oven or large stock pot, fry bacon until crisp.
 Transfer to a plate and crumble when cool.
 Reserve bacon fat for cooking beef and keep hot.

-Meanwhile, cut beef into 1-inch to 1 1/2-inch thick steaks.
-Season each side generously with salt and pepper.
-Working with one large steak at a time, fry in reserved bacon fat until well-browned on each side.
+Season each side of the beef steaks generously with salt and pepper.
+Working with one steak at a time, fry in reserved bacon fat until well-browned on each side.

 Transfer to a cutting board and repeat with remaining steaks.
 Cut each browned steak into 1-inch to 2-inch cubes and transfer to slow cooker.